There are plenty of fishing reel brands out there! Quite a few of them don’t make any good reels at all, while others produce high-quality gear.

-The Piscifun Alijoz is, by far, their most popular baitcasting reel, and I really don’t know if you can find a decent baitcaster for less money.
+The Piscifun Carbon X is, by far, their most popular spinning reel, and it’s hard to find a better spinning reel model for less money.

 The quality isn’t as high as Shimano’s or Daiwa’s, but to be honest, quite a few anglers really don’t need such high-end gear for their fishing needs.

-For those who are new to baitcasting or just can’t or don’t want to spend too much money on a baitcasting reel, a Piscifun reel is a top-notch alternative.
+For those who are new to spin fishing or just can’t or don’t want to spend too much money on a spinning reel, the Catbon X is a really decent alternative.

 And last but not least, we have Lew’s to talk about.
 Lew’s is a well-known and widespread reel brand that makes very decent budget spinning reels.

 They make quite a few baitcasters as well, but in my opinion, the spinning reels are the brand’s flagship.